 If you hire a student from a foreign educational institute, you may also be eligible for the practice based learning scheme.
 You must have foreign education recognised by the Education Executive Agency (Dienst Uitvoering Onderwijs, in Dutch).
 You will then receive a statement on which Dutch training programme the foreign training programme corresponds with.
 Once you receive the statement you can apply for the subsidy.

 Extra subsidy is available for work placement companies in specific sectors.
 This supplement (in Dutch) is available if you offer intermediate vocational education - work-based learning pathway (mbo-bbl) in agriculture, hospitality, or recreation.

 How to apply?

-This subsidy is administered by the Netherlands Enterprise Agency (RVO).
+You can apply for this subsidy scheme from 3 June 2024, 9.00 hours until 17 September 2024, 17.00 hours with the Netherlands Enterprise Agency (RVO).
 Applications run according to the academic year and can be submitted at the end of the placement.